DwayneCrous/Portfolio/README.md

 ## Features

+- **Minimal, Responsive Design:** Clean, professional layout with a fixed header and smooth scrolling.
-- **About Me:** Learn more about my background and interests.
+- **About Me:** Learn more about my background, interests, and tech stack.
-- **Projects:** Explore some of the web applications and platforms I've built.
+- **Projects Grid:** Projects are displayed in a modern, consistent grid with images, descriptions, and direct GitHub links.
 - **Work Experience:** View my professional history and roles.
+- **Contact:** Find ways to connect with me via email, LinkedIn, or GitHub.

 ## Project Structure

 ```
-main.html      # Main HTML file for the website
+main.html      # Main HTML file for the website (all layout and styles in one file)
-styles.css     # Custom styles for layout and design
-script.js      # JavaScript for interactive features
-images/        # Screenshots and images for projects
+images/        # Screenshots and images for projects and profile
 README.md      # Project documentation
 ```